paasovaara/nes-zapper/README.md

 All of the source code found in this project are licensed under the [MIT license](LICENSE).

-License does NOT include any of the artwork found in the project folders, which are screenshots of the original Duck Hunt game, owned by Nintendo.
-The screenshots are used here as non-essential part of this research project and are treated as fair use under the Section 107 of the Copyright Act.
-The author and contributors of this project decline all responsibility for copyright infringements of possible derivate work or additional distribution of this project.
+License does NOT include any of the artwork found in the project folders, which are modified screenshots of the original Duck Hunt game.
+The assets are used here as non-essential part of this non-profit research project and are treated as fair use.